Ornithomimidae

-Ornithomimidae (meaning "bird-mimics") is an extinct family of theropod dinosaurs which bore a superficial resemblance to modern ratites.
+Ornithomimidae is a family of theropod dinosaurs which bore a superficial resemblance to modern ostriches.
 Ornithomimids were cursorial, omnivorous or herbivorous dinosaurs known mainly from the Late Cretaceous Period of Laurasia (now Asia and North America), though they have also been reported from the Lower Cretaceous Wonthaggi Formation of Australia.

 Description

 The skulls of ornithomimids were small, with large eyes, above relatively long and slender necks.
 All had toothless beaks.

 The fore limbs ('arms') were long and slender and bore powerful claws.
 The hind limbs were long and powerful, with a long foot and short, strong toes terminating in hooflike claws.
 Ornithomimids were probably among the fastest of all dinosaurs.
 Like many other coelurosaurs, the ornithomimid hide was feathered rather than scaly.

 Biology

 Comparisons between the scleral rings of the genus Ornithomimus and modern birds and reptiles indicate that they may have been cathemeral, active throughout the day at short intervals.

 While little is known of ornithomimid reproduction, neonate ornithomimid fossils have been found representing either embryos or hatchlings.

 Ornithomimids appear to have been preyed upon at least occasionally by other theropods, as evidenced by an ornithomimid tail vertebra that preserves tooth drag marks attributed to a dromaeosaurid (Saurornitholestes).
 One specimen from an unidentified ornithomimid shows a pathologic toe bone whose far end is "mushroomed" compared to those of healthy specimens.